RedBloodCell1/neetcode/README.md

 - It turns out, trying to finish backtracking from yesyesyesyesterday is just bs.
 I will finish it TODAY promise.
 - Will continue at night
 - DONE....
 DONE...
 Actually i kinda break my promise because TODAY is yesterday and not today anymore. but I keep going anyway.
 So yeah, please cut me some slack.
 I did finish it and its still today in some other country (Coping hard).
 See you guys tomorrow (or today xdd).
 BACKTRACK almost officially done...
 I forget that i havent 100% one of the question, Roughly understand but too sleepy to continue (At least i finished it).
 See you guys

+# Day 19:

+- Will finish tries today.
+Heap a little probably.
+Lets go.
+Before that i need to 100% the backtracking first.
+- Tries is not that hard.
+Its just a new data structure, or should i simply call it a more complex linked list?
+XDD.
+Well i guess its not to hard just because i kinda understand the fundamental of linkedlist.
+So yeah, lets continue to heap.
+And btw, just FYI, I havent really do any hard problem on neetcode.
+I mean i should do it right?
+But i will be focusing more on the easy and medium problem and leave hard for another time.